-Utilities and Energy Management (UEM) is part of the Planning, Energy and Facilities unit within the University Operations vice-presidential portfolio.
+Utilities and Energy Management (UEM) is part of the Planning, Energy and Facilities unit within the Financial and Administrative Services senior vice-president and chief finanical officer portfolio.
 We are responsible for providing reliable and cost-effective electricity, chilled water, steam, deionized water, compressed air, emergency power, and elevator services for The University of Texas at Austin.

 We have more than 170 employees and are organized into the following three divisions: Electrical Distribution, Mechanical Distribution, and Power Plant and Chilling Stations.
 Our Administrative Services such as billing, purchasing, etc. are overseen by the Business & Financial Services Department.
 For more information on our divisions, read about our services.